discohook/discohook/packages/site/README.md

 Base URL for all requests: `https://discohook.app/api/v1`

+## IDs

+You won't encounter any of these in the current state of the API, but this section is here anyway for posterity.
+Discohook generates unique [snowflake IDs](https://en.wikipedia.org/wiki/Snowflake_ID) similar to Discord, but with an epoch of 2024-01-01 at 0:00:00 UTC.
+Be sure not to confuse these with Discord's snowflakes!

 ## Share Links

 If you are currently using `share.discohook.app`, migrate ASAP; it will stop being hosted soon!